 There are around 20 Christmas markets located in the city of Munich.
 The Christkindlmarkt is held in front of Munich Town Hall, a prime location in the heart of the city.
 Enjoy the festive live music, children’s crafts and games, gospel singing, ice skating, and delicious culinary delights.
 You can also buy your loved one Bavarian Christmas gifts such as wood carvings or glassware.

 Next up?
 Nuremberg!
-Less than two hours via car is all that stands between you and some delicious homemade gingerbread.
+A Travel from Munich to Nuremberg by car in less than two hours is all that stands between you and some delicious homemade gingerbread.

 Day 6: Nuremberg Christkindlesmarkt, Nuremberg Germany

 Known as Germany’s Christmas city, Nuremberg boasts more than 180 market stands to fully enjoy the Christmas holidays.
 Don’t forget to sample the famous Nuremberg gingerbread, which has been baked in the city for over 600 years.

 Say goodbye to Germany and hello to the fairytale city of Prague, Czech Republic on your next Christmas market adventure.

 Travel from Nuremberg to Prague to visit the most famous Christmas market in Prague which is held in Old Town Square.
 Enjoy mulled wine and a sweet trdelnik (cinnamon rolled pastry) while basking in the sight of the huge Christmas tree dominating the center of the square.
 Get yourself some traditional Czech products and homemade crafts beneath the famous Astronomical Clock.

 After reveling in the beautiful Old Town Square, make your way from Prague to Dresden to experience Germany’s oldest Christmas market.